Project

 • comparative mini cases of novel social innovation policy instruments

 2. Focus R&I policies for social innovation not only on the early stages of experimenting with new solutions, but also on the progression from social innovations to system innovations, and accommodate policies to the specific requirements of the different stages.
-The character and the need for support of social innovation change over its life cycle, and call for a differentiated set of policy instruments and mixes, addressing niche formation, maturation and regime change, respectively.
-This requires flexibly combining supply side, demand side and bridging instruments at the intersection with sectoral policies.

 4. Transformation pathways together with the underlying generalisation processes require high levels of reflexivity in order to be adapted along the path.
 Strategic intelligence, spaces for reflection, and iterative, interactive learning processes are needed in order to adjust problem understanding and possible solutions as part of a truly "agile" R&I policies for social innovation